SwedbankPay/developer.swedbankpay.com/introduction.md

 keep [Postel's robustness principle][robustness-principle] in mind.
 Build your integration in a way that is resilient to change, wherever it may come.
 Don't confine yourself to the limits of our current documentation examples.
-A `string` looking like a `guid` must still be parsed as a `string`, not as a guid, as it could be a `URI` in the future.
+A `string` looking like a `guid` must still be handled and stored like a `string`, not as a guid, as it could be a `URI` in the future.
 The day our `transactionNumber` ticks past 1,000,000, make sure your integration can handle number 1,000,001.
 If some `properties`, `operations` or `headers` can't be understood, you must be able to